Mild Traumatic Brain Injury – MTBI Attorneys

 - Review the skull x-rays.

 - Review the cervical x-rays, CT’s, and MRI’s.

 - Read the headache history.
 List headaches to look for sinusitis, tension.
 TMJ dysfunction, medication/substance withdrawal, migraine.
 Headaches should be fully characterized and described completely.

 - Describe all one’s vision complaints.
 Know the difference from blurred vision and diplopia.
 Evaluate the visual fields and one’s ocular motor skills.
-Determine if there is presence of photo phobia, image suppression, image persistence in the patient.
+Determine if there is the presence of photo phobia, image suppression, image persistence in the patient.

 - Define and describe all the patients pain complaints as well as past/current treatments for same.